CleyFaye/react-utils/README.md

 In particular, only use `updateState()` when you want to wait for the new state to be applied.
 Otherwise use the regular `setState()`, as it will allow state change merge as usual.

+As a warning, be very mindful of where you use `updateState()`, as it will not only prevent the usual state change merge from React, but also implies that you're running asynchronous code that depend on the state, meaning that the state might change unexpectedly.

 ### Callback helpers
 Provide some methods to call a props-provided callback for some usual cases.